balantaim/spring-computerstore/README.md

 1. Register and login to Stripe: https://stripe.com
 2. Validate your account (no need to fill any payment information)
 3. Copy your secret API key to the project (use key STRIPE_SECRET_KEY as environment variable)
+4. Create a new webhook notification (Stripe > Developer > Webhook > Add listener to local profile)
+5. Select current Stripe API version (Should be the same as your project)
+6. Select events for notification (payment_intent.payment_failed, payment_intent.succeeded)
+7. Copy Signing secret to your project (use key STRIPE_WEBHOOK_SECRET as environment variable)
+8. Optionally, you could use https://webhook.site to test for local environment

 ## Override the default GC (Optional)